-Pros – PPOs provide a huge amount of choice when it comes to doctors and hospitals
+Pros: PPOs provide a huge number of choices when it comes to doctors and hospitals.

-Pros- Coverage remains the same for any doctor or hospital seen.
-Ideal for last resort coverage to get buy until a full health insurance plan is available.
+Pros: Coverage remains the same for any doctor or hospital seen.
+It's ideal for last resort coverage to get by until a full health insurance plan is available.

 Health Savings Accounts (HSAs)

 Many companies offer some type of disability insurance.
-Some automatically offer short term, but many require you to enroll in it.
-Both short term and long term disability insurance are smart investments because their premium costs are so low, and they can literally save your financial life should you become disabled.
-Furthermore, the Department of Labor estimates that nearly 1 in 5 working adults will become injured on the job requiring some type of leave.
+Some automatically offer short-term, but many require you to enroll in it.
+Both short-term and long-term disability insurance are smart investments because their premium costs are so low, and they can literally save your financial life should you become disabled.
+Furthermore, the Department of Labor estimates that nearly one in five working adults will become injured on the job requiring some type of leave.

-Short Term Disability: This provides a percentage of your salary should injury or illness prevent you from working.
+This provides a percentage of your salary should injury or illness prevent you from working.
 Payments generally kick in once you exhaust all employer benefits (such as sick leave).
-Payments usually average around 40-60% of your salary.
-The duration is variable, but 6 months is fairly common.
+Payments usually average around 40 to 60% of your salary.
+The duration is variable, but six months is fairly common.

-Long Term Disability: This provides a percentage of your salary should you become permanently disabled and unable to earn a wage.
-These policies usually pick-up where the short-term policies end.
-Some last for 5-10 years, but you want to make sure that yours lasts until you are 65.
+This provides a percentage of your salary should you become permanently disabled and unable to earn a wage.
+These policies usually pick up where the short-term policies end.
+Some last for 5 to 10 years, but you want to make sure that yours lasts until you are 65.

 Once again, these policies are great buys!
 You should always enroll, as they can save you from a world of financial pain!

-Most dental plans will only cost you about $200 a YEAR!
+Most dental plans will only cost you about $200 per year!